 Choosing the Right Size

+Most OTC compression socks are sized by shoe size and/or calf circumference measurement.
 Measure the circumference of your calf at its widest point (standing, mid-morning) and your ankle at its narrowest point above the ankle bone.
-Match these to the manufacturer's size chart — do not guess by shoe size alone.
-Incorrect sizing significantly reduces effectiveness and can be uncomfortable or dangerous.
+Match these measurements to the manufacturer's size chart — do not guess by shoe size alone, as incorrect sizing significantly reduces effectiveness and can be uncomfortable or dangerous.

 Care and Replacement